-Fatty fish such as salmon incorporate the marine omega-3 fatty acids docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
+Fatty fish incorporate the marine omega-3 fatty acids docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
 Relatively high fatty fish intake has been linked to reduced risk of breast cancer and improved survival.
-Now a new meta-analysis has confirmed that relatively high marine fatty acid intake is associated with significantly lower breast cancer risk.
+Now a new meta-analysis has linked relatively high marine fatty acid intake with significantly lower breast cancer risk.

-Latest research confirms that marine fatty acid consumption can reduce risk
+Marine fatty acid consumption can reduce BC risk

 The meta-analysis referenced at the beginning of this news story was designed to examine the associations between intake of marine and other omega-3 fatty acids and breast cancer risk.
 In addition, the authors attempted to evaluate the potential dose-response relation.
 To conduct the study, the authors used the PubMed and Embase databases, selecting 21 prospective studies including 20,905 breast cancer cases through year-end 2012.
 Intake of DHA and EPA from fish oil supplements were included in the analysis.